 May I bring my mobile cell phone to the test center?

-May I bring a notebook to the test center?
+May I bring a notebook to the test centre?

-The answer is NO. Notebook or other textbook materials are not allowed in the test center and particularly, the examination hall.
+The answer is NO. Notebooks or other textbook materials are not allowed in the test centre and particularly, the examination hall.

-May I bring a calculator to the test center?
+May I bring a calculator to the test centre?

-No. Your CBT computer have a calculator installed.
+No. Your CBT computer has a calculator installed.
 You can use it anytime you want.